How to Increase Explosive Power for Boxing and MMA

 Aside from the standard box jump, most fighters don’t perform plyometrics because they don’t look at the body as a unit.
 They think that because you use your upper body to throw punches and strikes, you don’t need explosive power in your legs.

 Movements like broad jumps, tuck jumps, pogo jumps, and power skips can go a long way in increasing explosive power for boxing and MMA performance.
+And these movements develop different functions and joints of the lower extremities.

 That said, I’m going to share some of my favorite plyometric exercises to increase explosive power for boxing and MMA performance: